James Spann: Showers remain possible in Alabama through Saturday - Alabama News Center

 Saturday, Alabama travels to Tampa to take on South Florida (2:30 p.m.
 CT kickoff).
 The day will be hot and humid, with a kickoff temperature around 90 degrees.
 A passing shower or thunderstorm is likely during the game, which, of course, means potential for a lightning delay.

 Auburn hosts Samford Saturday at Jordan-Hare Stadium (6 p.m. kickoff).
-The sky will be mostly cloudy with a passing shower possible.
+The sky will be mostly cloudy with showers possible.
 Temperatures will be in the mid to upper 70s.

 UAB will host Louisiana Saturday at Protective Stadium in downtown Birmingham (6 p.m. kickoff).
 A shower can’t be ruled out during the game.
 Conditions will be mostly cloudy with temperatures falling from near 80 at kickoff to mid 70s by the fourth quarter.

-No tropical systems will threaten the Gulf of Mexico for at least the next seven days.
+No tropical systems will threaten the Gulf of Mexico for at least the next seven to 10 days.

-ON THIS DATE IN 1928: A violent, estimated F4 tornado, with winds of 200 mph, tore across Rockford, Illinois.
-It first touched down 8 miles south-southwest of Rockford and moved across the southeast part of the city.
-The tornado was on the ground for 25 miles with a width varying from 200 to 500 feet.
-Fourteen people were killed.
+ON THIS DATE IN 1945: A hurricane entered the south Florida coast at Homestead, curving northward right up through the center of Florida, remaining over land, and exited near Jacksonville Beach with winds gusting to 170 mph.

-ON THIS DATE IN 2005: Hurricane Ophelia caused some damage and beach erosion along the United States coastline from Florida to North Carolina.
-The closest approach occurred Sept.
-14-15 with its western eyewall crossing land and the eye remaining just offshore in the Carolinas.
+ON THIS DATE IN 2004: Hurricane Ivan was approaching the Alabama Gulf Coast; it would make landfall before dawn on Sept.
+16. Ivan was a Category 3 when it moved onto the coast with winds of 120 mph and a storm surge of 10-15 feet.
+The storm was responsible for eight deaths in the western Florida Panhandle (seven in Escambia County and one in Santa Rosa County).

 For more weather news and information from James Spann and his team, visit AlabamaWx.